Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 <figcaption>The boat!</figcaption>
 </figure>

 I followed the route along a road until I had to leave the road and climb up onto some cliffs.
-There were beautiful views from the top, with beaches on either side.
+There were beaches on either side.
 I sat down on a rock to rest, as my feet were pretty sore.
 At this point I'd started following the advice that my mother had relayed to me: take a break every hour or two and air out your feet.
 This is supposed to help with blister prevention.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231011_101042.jpg') }}"